Skip to main content

 Most errors are in one of these three buckets and the fix is quick.

-Step 2 — Read the Logs
+Step 2 — Open the trace

 • The incoming message

-• Every tool call the agent made (MCP, memory read, skill invocation)
+• Every tool call the agent made

 • The final response